lekadecastro/lekadecastro/README.md

 #### Hi there, I'm Alessandra 👋

 ### About: :rocket:
-I'm currently a student at [Rocketseat](https://app.rocketseat.com.br/) on the Explorer track.
+I'm currently a student of the Systems Analysis and Development course at https://www.wyden.com.br/unidades/unifanor college and the Fullstack Web Developer training bootcamp course at [Rocketseat](https://app.rocketseat.com.br/).

 ### Current stack: :technologist:
 - Main language: `Javascript` `C#`